gogoprog/euccas.github.io/source/_posts/2017-06-26-facebook-infrastructure-streaming-video-engine-sve.md

 Sharing on Facebook started from largely text, and quickly changed to be largely photos.
 Since 2014, more videos started to be posted and shared among users.
 The challenge was, building a video processing system is much harder than building a text or image processing system.
 Videos are greedy, they will consume all your resources: CPU, memory, disk, network, and anything else.

-Before building the Streaming Video Engine system, the team started by reviewing Facebook's existing video uploading and processing process, which was slow and not scalable.
+Before building the Streaming Video Engine system, the team started by reviewing Facebook's existing video upload and processing process, which was slow and not scalable.
 They found several problems need change or improvement:

 - No unified clients
 - Several disk reads and writes in the critical path